Accounting for scalar non-Gaussianity in secondary gravitational waves: Introduction

-In this work, we present a method to account for a general, scale-dependent, $\fnl$ in such a calculation, by reconsidering the definition of the parameter.
+In this work, we present a method to account for a general, scale-dependent $\fnl$, in such a calculation, by reconsidering the definition of the parameter.
 This method does not assume any shape or template for $\fnl$ or the scalar bispectrum.
-Nevertheless it is consistent with the previous approaches when the assumptions are invoked, i.e. it reduces to earlier methods adopted if the $\fnl$ is assumed to be of a certain shape, say, a local form.
+Nevertheless it is consistent with the previous approaches when the assumptions are invoked, \ie it reduces to earlier methods adopted if the $\fnl$ is assumed to be of a certain shape, say, a local form.
 This allows us to capture the complete behavior of the bispectrum along with any non-trivial features that may be present therein and examine its imprint on the spectrum of GWs generated.
 We illustrate this method of accounting for scalar bispectrum using two models as examples.
-One is a toy model of inflation constructed by adding an artificial dip to the otherwise slow-rolling potential~\cite{Atal:2019cdz,Mishra:2019pzq}.
-The second is a model of inflation known as critical-Higgs inflation which is motivated by Higgs field driving inflation while containing an inflection point in the potential~\cite{Ezquiaga:2017fvi,Bezrukov:2017dyv}.
+One is a toy model of inflation constructed by adding an artificial dip to the otherwise smooth potential permitting slow roll evolution of the field~\cite{Atal:2019cdz,Mishra:2019pzq}.
+The second is a model of inflation known as critical-Higgs inflation which is motivated by Higgs field driving inflation while containing an inflection point in the potential~\cite{Ezquiaga:2017fvi,Bezrukov:2017dyv,Drees:2019xpp}.
 Both these models serve as interesting examples for a typical scenario of inflation where the field undergoes an interim epoch of ultra slow roll during its evolution.
 We calculate the scalar bispectrum in these models and compute the corresponding correction to the power spectrum.
-We present the dimensionless energy density of secondary GWs observable today, $\ogw$, generated by these models.
+We further compute the non-Gaussian contributions to the dimensionless spectral energy density of secondary GWs, \ie $\ogw$, generated in these models.